 If you’re asking yourself the question, “Do I need web hosting?” then hopefully, by the end of this article, you’ll have your answer and a better understanding of what website hosting is and why you would ever need it.
+You can check our product page or continue reading for detailed information on business website hosting.

-Basically, you only really need a web hosting service if you intend to add a website to your online presence.
+You only really need a web hosting service if you intend to add a website to your online presence.
 Sometimes you can get away with not having a web hosting service, depending on what you want to do.

 Some great reasons to need website hosting would be: